laravel-sydney/laravel-sydney-website/readme.md

 The first package we will setup is Sentinel.
 It's a package written for Laravel to harness to power of Sentury (https://github.com/cartalyst/sentry), which is a well-known "framework agnostic authentication & authorisation system".

 This package does all of the heavy lifting for you.
-It comes with all routes, controllers, view, migrations, seeds, configs.
-Literally everything that a package can handle for you in Laravel.
+It comes with all routes, controllers, view, migrations, seeds and configs.
+Literally everything that a package can offer is used in Sentinel.

 Run the migrations: